stitchdata/docs/_replication/replication-scheduling/advanced-scheduling-using-cron-expressions.md

          [TODO]

+  - title: "Create an Advanced Schedule for an integration"
+    anchor: "create-advanced-schedule"
+    summary: "How to create an Advanced Schedule for an integration"
+    content: |
+      You can create an Advanced Schedule in an integration's **Settings** page.

+      1. To access this page, click the integration from the {{ app.page-names.dashboard }} and then click the {{ app.buttons.update-int-settings }} tab.
+      2. In the **Replication Frequency** section, check the **Advanced** box located under the **Anchor time** menu.
+This will open the **Advanced Scheduler**.

+         **Note**: This feature is only availble [during the Free Trial or on an Enterprise plan](#access-advanced-scheduling).
+      3. Enter the values you want into each of the fields.
+Stitch will validate the schedule after each change.
+If the schedule is valid, a sample schedule will display under the fields:

+         [TODO - Add when UI is released]

+         If the schedule isn't valid, an error will display:

+         [TODO - Add when UI is released]

+         Refer to the [Troubleshooting section](#troubleshooting-cron-errors) for help resolving these errors.
+      4. When finished, click the {{ app.buttons.save-int-settings }} button.

   - title: "Troubleshooting"
     anchor: "troubleshooting-cron-errors"
     summary: "Troubleshooting validation errors"
     content: |
       {% assign cron-errors = site.data.errors.cron-scheduling.errors %}

-      If there's an illegal value or the expression syntax is incorrect, Stitch will display an error towards the top of the {{ app.page-names.int-settings }} page when you attempt to save the changes to the integration.
+      If there's an illegal value or the expression syntax is incorrect, Stitch will display an error beneath the Advanced Scheduler fields.

       Before you can move on, you'll need to resolve what's causing the error.